Warpedtimes/Skript/README.md

 Contains custom scripts I have written and released.
 Most of them are pretty bad and could do with a rewrite (sheeeesh)

+Pouches.sk
+ - Allows players have pouches to store items!

 Bouncepads.sk
  - Configurable Bouncepads